-Kuali Financials controls access to documents and workflow routing via Kuali Identity Management or KIM.
-KIM is a Rice module and consists of users, permissions, responsibilities and roles.
+Kuali Financials controls access to documents and workflow via Kuali Identity Management which consists of users, permissions, responsibilities and roles.

 Users, permissions and responsibilities are assigned to roles.